anderson-aristotle/js/README.md

 #### String Interpolation

 You may have noticed that in `bin/guess.js`, we used the variable `answer` in order to display the result of the user's input.
-The combination of a string and previ a variable is called string interpolation.
+The combination of a string and a variable is called string interpolation.
 To produce this interpolation is to write it as such:
 <!-- start code block file="snippets/stringInterpolation1.js" -->
 ```js